jrp244/byu-cs324/lab-shell-signals/README.md

 This gives you an idea of what is being passed to `eval()`--a string (i.e., an array of `char`, terminated by a null byte).
 But that single string needs to be parsed and then evaluated.
-Fortunately, there are some helper functions to help you with the parsing.
+Fortunately, there is a [helper function](#parseline) to help you with the parsing.

 ### Signal Handlers